 In May 2021, our Eugene Garbage Project livestreamed to a global audience.
 This event turned local residents into artistic contributors.
 We collected trash from the community and recorded sounds and visuals with it.
 This media became a concert-length work for voice and electronics broadcast from Eugene Contemporary Art on YouTube, and rebroadcast as part of BrainRave in July 2021.
 In October 2021, we converted the work into an interactive installation for BEAM.
 Audience members controlled the sounds and visuals on their own through motion-capture technology.
 We participated in BEAM the following year with our prepared light-up piano, programmed and installed with lights by EDME.

 Since October 2022, our annual New Music Festival has brought guest artists, audience participation pieces, and novel experimental concert music to Eugene residents at various downtown locations.
 Female-identifying, LGBTQ+, and non-white composers are featured strongly among the nearly four dozen selected individuals so far.
 Our performers and guest musicians served over 150 audience members during the three-concert series its first year and over 200 its second.
-In 2024, we will expand to four concerts.
+In 2024, we expanded to four concerts, including one hosted by Impulse Ensemble, and nearly doubled our audience size, and in 2025, we will host five concerts.

 ADMINISTRATION